FAQ - Faculty and Staff

 “Essential On-Site Weather, Emergency, and Event Personnel” are expected to remain at work as regularly scheduled, unless otherwise directed by their supervisor.

-During a full-day campus closure, all on-campus employees not designated as weather essential are expected to conduct work remotely, if possible, to continue the vital operations of the university.
+During full-day inclement weather operations, all on-campus employees not designated as “Essential On-site Weather, Emergency, and Event Personnel” are expected to conduct work remotely, if possible, to continue the vital operations of the university.
 “Essential On-Site Weather, Emergency, and Event Personnel” are expected to report to work as regularly scheduled, unless otherwise directed by their supervisor.

 What is meant by "the full amount of time that they are late" when an employee arrives after the designated opening time?